EventVL: Understand Event Streams via Multimodal Large Language Model: Related Work

 \section{Related Work}

-\textbf{Event-based Vision.} The microsecond-level temporal resolution, high dynamic range (typically 120 dB compared to the 60 dB of standard cameras), and power efficiency of event cameras represent a paradigm shift in imaging, moving beyond traditional frame-based methods \cite{survey}.
-Numerous event-based low-level imaging tasks, including recognition, perception, localization, and reconstruction, have been developed, covering areas such as object recognition \cite{cho2023label, peng2023get}, object detection \cite{LEOD, gehrig2023recurrent}, optical flow \cite{cuadrado2023optical, li2023blinkflow}, semantic segmentation \cite{OpenESS}, depth estimation \cite{pan2024srfnet}, and object reconstruction \cite{EvaGaussians, hwang2023ev, weng2024eadeblur, deguchi2024e2gs, huang2024inceventgs}, often utilizing techniques like NERF or Gaussian Splatting.
-While event-based models have demonstrated success in these traditional perception tasks, the exploration of event-based MLLMs (Multimodal Large Language Models) remains largely uncharted.
-In this paper, we focus on a novel application—event captioning and description for comprehensive event stream understanding.
-This endeavor aims to address the challenges posed by sparse, asynchronous, and high-temporal-resolution event data, with the goal of generating explicit language descriptions.
-Such capabilities are particularly crucial for safety-critical applications, such as drone or in-vehicle perception systems.
+\textbf{Event-based Vision.} The microsecond-level temporal resolution, high dynamic range (typically 120 dB, compared to the 60 dB of standard cameras), and power efficiency of event cameras represent a paradigm shift in imaging, surpassing traditional frame-based methods~\cite{survey}.
+A wide range of event-based low-level imaging tasks have been explored, including recognition, perception, localization, and reconstruction.
+These span applications such as object recognition~\cite{cho2023label, peng2023get}, object detection~\cite{LEOD, gehrig2023recurrent}, optical flow estimation~\cite{cuadrado2023optical, li2023blinkflow}, semantic segmentation~\cite{OpenESS}, depth estimation~\cite{pan2024srfnet}, and object reconstruction~\cite{EvaGaussians, hwang2023ev, weng2024eadeblur, deguchi2024e2gs, huang2024inceventgs}, often leveraging techniques like NeRF and Gaussian Splatting.
+While event-based models have demonstrated success in these conventional perception tasks, the potential of event-based Multimodal Large Language Models (MLLMs) remains largely unexplored.
+In this work, we introduce a novel application: event captioning and description for comprehensive event stream understanding.
+This approach aims to address the challenges posed by the sparse, asynchronous, and high-temporal-resolution nature of event data, enabling the generation of explicit language descriptions.
+Such capabilities are particularly critical for safety-sensitive applications, including drone-based and in-vehicle perception systems.

+\textbf{Open-Source MLLMs.} The emergence of open-source MLLMs~\cite{llava,glm2024chatglm,Qwen2-vl,Deepseek-vl} has profoundly impacted the field of Artificial General Intelligence (AGI) by bolstering the ability to process both visual and textual data.
+In the past year, several open-source MLLMs have gained prominence such as MiniGPT-4~\cite{zhu2023minigpt} and VisionLLM~\cite{wang2024visionllm}.
+However, these models typically rely on traditional images or videos as input, which can result in the generation of low-quality images under extreme imaging conditions, thereby impairing comprehensive world understanding.
+Event cameras, with their distinct properties, can effectively address these challenges.
+Therefore, we are exploring the integration of event-based data into existing MLLMs to unlock the full semantic potential of event data.